 With a relaxed rooftop and friendly common area, bonding with bunkmates happens quickly, and privacy concerns fade away.

-This hostel also offers a variety of amenities, such as shared bathrooms, free Wi-Fi, and a communal kitchen for those who want to save money on dining out.
-(But you can’t cook every night, it would be criminal in Osaka.)
+This hostel also offers a variety of amenities, such as shared bathrooms, free Wi-Fi, and a communal kitchen to save money on dining out.
+But you can’t cook every night, it would be criminal in Osaka.
+If you’re looking for more hostels in Osaka, I’ve got you covered, check out my guide.

 Osaka Capsule Hotels FAQs